-Janus Henderson Group plc (JHG) Q1 2020 Earnings Call Transcript
+Janus Henderson Group PLC (JHG) Q1 2020 Earnings Call Transcript

 Dan Fannon -- Jefferies -- Analyst

-Thanks, I guess just following up on that last comment there, Roger, with regards to the release pipeline since the close of the deal.
-Can you talk about the breadth and the products that entails?
+Thanks.
+I guess just following up on that last comment there, Roger, with regards to the release pipeline since the close of the deal.
+Can you talk about the breadth and the products that entail?

 Dan Fannon -- Jefferies -- Analyst